 Pronouns: he/they

 I am a licensed psychologist in KY and IN.
 I hold a doctorate in counseling psychology, a masters in clinical psychology, a bachelors in psychology, and a bachelors in Spanish.
-I am a generalist by training and have 12+ years of experience in the mental health field including specialized training in LGBTQ+ concerns, trauma, and bilingual counseling.
-I completed my post-doctoral residency with Veterans Affairs and have 4 years of experience working with veterans and their families.
+I am a generalist by training and have over 12 years of experience in the mental health field including specialized training in LGBTQ+ concerns, trauma, and bilingual counseling.
+I completed my post-doctoral residency with Veterans Affairs and have over 4 years of experience working with veterans and their families.
 I am dedicated to the equity of mental healthcare to all people and utilize a decolonized and human centered approach in my psychotherapy practice.
 I draw strongly from acceptance and commitment therapy as well as cognitive behavioral approaches.

 My goal in working with clients is to help them gain a deeper understanding and appreciation for themselves while alleviating any distressing symptoms they are experiencing.
 I have expertise with complex trauma and PTSD, eating disorders and body image, sexuality and gender identity, immigration and acculturation, depression and anxiety, and mood disorders.